roland.grad [at] mcgill.ca (Roland Grad, MD, CM, MSc, FCFP)

-Associate Professor, Dept. of Family Medicine, Director of Clinical Scholars Program, Member of the Canadian Task Force on Preventive Health Care.
+Associate Professor, Dept. of Family Medicine, Director of the Clinician Scholar Program, Member of the Canadian Task Force on Preventive Health Care.

 Research Interests: Dr. Grad studies the use of 'evidence' in everyday clinical practice.
 Since 2003, his work to develop and validate the Information Assessment Method is funded by the Canadian Institutes of Health Research, the Canadian Medical Association and the Canadian Pharmacists Association.
 The Information Assessment Method is a promising tool for (1) knowledge translation research, focused on practice-based education, and (2) understanding how health professionals use research-based clinical information.

-Keywords: knowledge translation research in primary health care; mixed methods research; information use; information assessment methods; clinical computer-mediated communication; clinical information retrieval technology; continuing professional development.
+Keywords: Medical education, knowledge translation, primary health care; mixed methods; information use; information assessment methods; clinical information retrieval technology; continuing professional development.

 List of Publications: